Adopted Master Plan

 On June 20, 2016, Mukilteo City Council adopted the Japanese Gulch Master Plan.
-The adopted master plan provides a guiding direction to keep Japanese Gulch special while preserving and protecting the environment.
-This also includes plans for the 76th Street Trailhead to transition the former Highland Memorial Park into a park area to provide transition from the urban life to the Japanese Gulch Conservation Area.
+The master plan provides guidance for the development and preservation of Japanese Gulch Park.
+A feature of the plan is for the 76th Street Trailhead to transition the former Highland Memorial Park into a park area to ease the transition between the surrounding developed area and the park.

 The Japanese Gulch Master Plan is organized into three parts: